Value of Information in Feedback Control: Global Optimality: Abstract

 \section{Abstract}

-The rate-regulation trade-off defined between two objective functions, one penalizing the packet rate and one the state deviation and control effort, can express the performance bound of a networked control system.
-However, the characterization of the set of globally optimal solutions in this trade-off for multi-dimensional controlled Gauss-Markov processes has been an open problem.
-In the present article, we characterize a policy profile that belongs to this set.
-We prove that such a policy profile consists of a symmetric threshold triggering policy, which can be expressed in terms of the value of information, and a certainty-equivalent control policy, which uses a conditional expectation with linear dynamics.
+The rate-regulation tradeoff, defined between two objective functions, one penalizing the packet rate and one the regulation cost, can express the fundamental performance bound of networked control systems.
+However, the characterization of the set of globally optimal solutions in this tradeoff for multi-dimensional Gauss--Markov processes has been an open problem.
+In the present article, we characterize a policy profile that belongs to this set without imposing any restrictions on the information structure or the policy structure.
+We prove that such a policy profile consists of a symmetric threshold triggering policy based on the value of information and a certainty-equivalent control policy based on a non-Gaussian linear estimator.
+These policies are deterministic and can be designed separately.
+Besides, we provide a global optimality analysis for the value of information $\voi_k$, a semantic metric that emerges from the rate-regulation tradeoff as the difference between the benefit and the cost of a data packet.
+We prove that it is globally optimal that a data packet containing sensory information at time $k$ be transmitted to the controller only if $\voi_k$ becomes nonnegative.
+These results have important implications in the areas of communication and control.